maxtori/linera-protocol/linera-indexer/README.md

 <!-- cargo-rdme start -->

-This module defines the Linera indexer.
+This module defines the linera-indexer library.

 <!-- cargo-rdme end -->